OpenSrcCM/CM-Plan-Site/README.md

    - The production environment of this website could be installed to an internal company system.

-The https://github.com/cmguy/CM-Plan-Site/blob/master/app/site/teamTools/EMM-CM-ContextDiagram.pdf[Configuration Management Context Diagram] is a primary component providing end to end visibility to the steps, roles, and tools used by this group to create, test, and deliver change.
+The [Context Diagram](/app/site/teamTools/EMM-CM-ContextDiagram.pdf) provides end to end visibility to the steps, roles, and tools used by a DevOps team to create, test, and deliver change. ***(Insert NDP image here)***

 ### Installation